• Skip to main content

 ***NOTE

-If you are worried about the photosensitivity of orange essential oil, you can add 1 tsp of pure raspberry seed oil which has an spf of 28-40.
-You can also use a few drops of carrot seed essential oil which has an spf of 30-40 though it doesn’t smell as nice.
+If you are worried about the photosensitivity of orange essential oil, you can add 1 teaspoon of pure raspberry seed oil which has an spf of 28-40.
+You can also use a few drops of carrot seed essential oil which has an spf of 30-40 though it doesn't smell as nice.

 This recipe makes 32 lip balm tubes worth of chap stick but you can easily divide or multiply the recipe to get the amount you need.